rackerlabs/support-how-to/content/how-to/cloud-servers/vhosts-basics/index.md

 product_url: cloud-servers
 ---

 This article introduces you to vhost and web server basics.
 A web server runs software to process web pages.
-Once web traffic has reached the server, it follows steps to reach the right web site.
-If a server serves web content, it needs a **web server** installed.
+After web traffic has reached the server, it follows steps to reach the right website.
+If a server serves web content, you need to install a web server.

 ### Check the web server status

 The most common web servers that run on Linux&reg; are Apache&reg;
 (**httpd** or **apache2**) and NGINX&reg;.
+You might also have Plesk&reg;.
-You might also have Plesk&reg; .
-Plesk is used to manage your websites in a more point-and-click Windows&reg; style.
-If Plesk is installed, use the rest of this article as a rough guide to understand vhosts, as everything would need to be done within Plesk, not the Linux command line.
+You can use Plesk to manage your websites in a more point-and-click Windows&reg; style.
+If you install Plesk, use the rest of this article an overview of vhosts because you need to use Plesk instead of the Linux command line to perform the tasks described here.

 By default, web servers allow HTTP traffic through port `80` and HTTPS (secure) traffic through port `443`.